The Pharos Lighthouse at Alexandria

 Within my reconstruction, the plaza acted as a reservoir of water and air held at low pressure.
 A vortex generator high in the tower provided a vacuum to supply a series of heat exchangers in the accommodation rooms.
 The reservoirs and the heat exchangers were otherwise only open to the waters of halocline (saline) pools deliberately developed in the deeper sections of the inner and outer harbour.

 Separate halocline pools would be kept as a source of a temperature differential above and below the mean ambient conditions.
-One pool would be relatively warm, the other cold.
+One pool would be relatively warm, the other very cold.

 7. Tower–1st Stage.(~90m-100m AMSL)